-4.2.
-QZSS support
+4.3.
+Quasi-Zenith Satellite System (QZSS) support

 The Japanese SBAS satellites are in a highly-inclined elliptical orbit which is geosynchronous (not geostationary) and has analemma-like ground tracks.
 This orbit allows continuous coverage over Japan using only three satellites.
+Their primary purpose is to provide augmentation to the GPS system, but the signals may also be used for ranging.

-QZSS ranging is disabled by default, but can be enabled via OSP command MID 222,16.
+QZSS ranging is disabled by default, but can be enabled via OSP MID 222,16 command.

-4.3.
+4.4.
 Satellite Based Augmentation System (SBAS)